 Complicated investment portfolios or situations with a significant amount of assets may also necessitate a closer look.

 Again, the common theme pops up, the more you have to deal with, the longer your divorce will likely take.

 These aren’t the only things that can slow down your divorce, but in most cases, this rule of thumb applies, the more there is, the more time it takes.

 Related Reading: Do I Need a Divorce Lawyer?
 11 Questions to Ask

 Worst Case Scenario

-Know what you’re willing to fight for and what you’re willing to let go—don’t argue about every point just because, that often wastes time and money.
-Figure out what issues you and your spouse agree on so you can get them out of the way up front.
+Know what you’re willing to fight for and what you’re willing to let go—don’t argue about every point just because, that most often wastes time and money.
+Figure out what issues you and your spouse agree on so you can get them out of the way immediately.

 Though there are ways to speed things up, know that divorce isn’t a quick process.
 It’s more important to do it right than do it fast.
 Divorce has the potential to impact you, your family, and your finances for years to come, it’s worth the additional effort in the end.